museun/readchat/README.md

 ### design decisions:

+while the 'mark view' is active. rendering is paused, but messages are still buffered.

+this makes it easier to pick a line without the chat scrolling. but the downside is that when you exit the view all of the new messages are inserted instantly.

 the 'marks' are generated in reverse order because the most commonly deleted messages are new ones. so.. `A` then backward to `Z`.

 if you have more than `26` lines, the total available marks are: `A-Z0-9a-z`.